 How to create a customer service feedback survey for your site

-- After some time, you can download survey responses using the Download responses button on the widget
+After some time, you can download survey responses using the Download data button on the widget.

 Based on your goals, you can choose to include single-answer multiple choice questions, open-ended questions, and a few other field types: